Shires, Shorthorns, and Sheep: Exploring Livestock Systems in England

 Please note: Because we cover so much information in a short period of time, if you are more than 5 minutes late you will have to attend a different First Step Session.

 ESTIMATED PROGRAM COST

 $5,980.
 The final 2020 program cost will be posted in fall 2019.

 The program fee includes airfare, lodging, in-country transportation, all activities and excursions, several meals, insurance and course fees.

 In the event that you are not a full time student or are a non-University of Minnesota student, you will also be charged additional tuition, please contact us if this applies to you.
 The cost of this program will be considered as part of your spring semester cost of attendance for financial aid calculations.
 You are eligible to apply for May scholarships for this program.
 Note that in most cases the award will not be posted to your student account until after the program fee is due.
 Once confirmed your program fee will be billed to your student account during spring semester and will be due prior to program departure.

-Krishona Martinson is a associate professor in Animal Science and equine specialist.
-Her research interests include equine forage utilization and management and equine industry impacts and trends.
+Krishona Martinson is a professor in Animal Science and equine specialist.
+Her teaching efforts include ANSC 2055- Horse Management, and ANSC 2056- Horse Management Practicum, in addition to this course.
+Her research and Extension interests include equine forage utilization and providing research-based information to horse owners and professionals.

 Beth Ventura is an assistant teaching professor in Animal Science who specializes in applied animal behavior and welfare.
 She teaches undergraduate courses in applied ethology, welfare and ethics, and is involved with two study abroad programs, including this one.
 Her research interests focus mainly on improving how stakeholders can collaborate to improve animal welfare on farms and in other settings.